google/error-prone/flags.md

 ---
-title: Customizing error-prone with command-line flags
+title: Customizing Error Prone with command-line flags
 layout: master
 ---
-Customizing error-prone with command-line flags
+Customizing Error Prone with command-line flags
 ===============================================

-error-prone lets the user enable and disable specific checks as well as override their built-in severity levels (warning vs. error) by passing options to the error-prone compiler invocation.
+Error Prone lets the user enable and disable specific checks as well as override their built-in severity levels (warning vs. error) by passing options to the Error Prone compiler invocation.
 See your build system's documentation for how to pass options to the Java compiler (usually javac).

-A valid error-prone command-line option looks like:
+A valid Error Prone command-line option looks like:

 {% highlight bash %}
 -Xep:<checkName>[:severity]